 The ions attach to particles, where they combine, become larger, and are more easily filtered from the air.

 The energy-efficient way to reduce indoor air pollution and reduce the heating load on the building is to reduce the intake of cold air through the ventilation system and reduce the external air changes in the building.
 Within the building, we can increase the quantity of positively and negatively charged oxygen ions to increase the natural air cleaners, such as hydroxyls, in the air and improve the overall air quality in the occupied spaces.

 Risk factors and additional air cleaners

-The risk factors of air conditioning spreading spreading COVID-19 and similar viruses is still largely undocumented.
+The risk factors of air conditioning spreading COVID-19 and similar viruses are still largely undocumented.
 However, it seems anecdotally, to be less about the air conditioning system itself, than the air quality we create in the indoor spaces that create the conditions that propagate the virus among the occupants.

 Improving Indoor Air Quality – Air Purifiers

 Once indoors some facilities may limit additional air filtration and ionizer units using an electrically charged wire, which sends charged molecules into the air in your home or office but with limited effect on microbial contamination.

 The most important thing to do when choosing your air purification system is to know the exact size you need, and the size of the room, office or occupied space where you are looking to protect the occupants.